A Process for Making and Pasteurizing Cider

 Step 4.
 When the test bottle in the hot water reaches 158°F to 160°F (70°C to 71°C), or after 10 minutes or 100 PUs, I use the gloves to very carefully transfer each bottle to a cooling rack next to my stove.
 I continue to record the times and temperatures of the test bottle while it cools.
 I reheat the hot-water pot to 185°F (85°C) with the lid on.
 When this batch is cool enough, I dry off those bottles and transfer them into a case.
 Then I remove the cork from the test bottle, put this hot test bottle aside, and prepare a new test bottle using room-temperature water and this cork and thermometer.
 (Five test bottles are used for processing all five batches of cider.)

 I repeat this process from Step 2 for a total of five batches of 8 to 10 bottles of cider in each batch.
-The total time required is about two and a half hours.
-Each bottle should receive more than 100 PUs using this method.
+The total time required is about two to three hours.
+Each bottle should receive between 250 and 400 PUs using this method and these temperature targets.

 Sources